Demosthenian Literary Society: The Upper Chamber

 The Upper Chamber is the meeting room of the society.
 The speaker's lectern has been dated to the 1820s and may have been built specifically for the Hall.
-The simplicity of the carved mantels, window moldings, doors, and deep paneled wainscoting emphasizes the drama of the ornate plasterwork ceiling medallion which is based on a template designed by Asher Benjamin.
-It is a medallion of holly leaves surrounded by swags of smaller leaves which are framed by delicate filigree.
+The simplicity of the carved mantels, window moldings, doors, and deep paneled wainscoting emphasizes the drama of the ornate plasterwork ceiling medallion, which is based on a template designed by Asher Benjamin.
+It is a medallion of holly leaves surrounded by swags of smaller leaves, which are framed by delicate filigree.
 This ceiling is one of the most architecturally unique structures at the University of Georgia and is one of the few remaining examples of this form of decorative artwork.

 The Lower Chamber

-The Lower Chamber is into one main room flanked on the right by two smaller rooms - designated the President's Office and the Library.
+The Lower Chamber is in one main room, flanked on the right by two smaller rooms - designated the President's Office and the Library.
 Containing mostly donated furniture constructed in the late 18th and early 19th century, the society has endeavored to maintain the historic feel of the rooms.

 The Library

-The society has maintained an extensive library since its founding and currently owns over 2000 volumes.
+The society has maintained an extensive library since its founding and currently owns over 2,000 volumes.
 Its collection surpassed that of the university's main library for the majority of the 19th century.
 Upon the reopening of the university after the Civil War, the society donated its books to the university to replace the library collection that had been burned.
 Demosthenian maintains extensive archives of past meeting minutes, society business, and members.
 In addition, the most recent minutes and some historical minutes from 1829 are available online.

 Organization

 Meetings

 The Demosthenian Literary Society was founded for the specific purpose of promoting the art of extemporaneous speech.
 During meetings, members introduce original resolutions that have not been shared with others before their presentation.
-This method of debate challenges members and guests to formulate speeches based on solely prior knowledge and without extensive preparation.
+This method of debate challenges members and guests to formulate speeches based solely on prior knowledge and without extensive preparation.
 Speakers are also subject to questions from the audience and are limited to speeches of up to five minutes in length.
 Each meeting of the Demosthenian Literary Society is run by Parliamentary Procedure as set out in Robert's Rules of Order.

 Officers

 After being active members for a designated amount of time and completing adequate service to the society, members are eligible to run for officer positions.
 The society has 13 officers: President, Vice President, Secretary, Chief Justice, two Associate Justices, Treasurer, Hall Administrator, Hall Preservationist, Historian, Sergeant-at-Arms, Librarian, and Custodian.
-The offices of Treasurer, Hall Administrator, Hall Preservationist, and Historian are all year-long positions elected every Spring while the others are elected each semester.
+The offices of Treasurer, Hall Administrator, Hall Preservationist, and Historian are all year-long positions elected every Spring, while the others are elected each semester.

-Advisors

-These advisors are members of the University of Georgia faculty and serve as liaisons between the university and the society.
-Notable faculty advisors who have greatly contributed to the society include: Albert B. Saye and Dr. Cal Logue (1981- 1988).